blazejba/gp2/README.md

         - protected functions etc.
         - trapping run-time exceptions and reducing fitness to zero
 - Sufix and prefix notation
-- Tree creation methods:
-    - **Full** - it generates full trees, i.e. all leaves are at the same depth. nodes are taken at random from the function set until the maximum tree depth is reached.
-    Beyond that depth, only terminals can be chosen.
-    Although, the full method generates trees where all the leaves are at the same depth, this does not necessarily mean that all initial trees will have an identical number of nodes (often referred to as the size of a tree) or the same shape.
-     This only happens, in fact, when all the functions in the primitive set have an equal arity.
-    - **Grow** - The grow method allows for the creation of trees of more varied sizes and shapes.
-    Nodes are selected from the whole primitive set until the depth limit is reached.
-    Once the depth limit is reached only terminals may be chosen.
-    - **Ramped half-and-half** - Half the initial population is constructed using full and half is constructed using grow.
-    This is done using a range of depth limits (hence the term “ramped”) to help ensure that we generate trees having a variety of sizes and shapes.
 - Subtree crossover
     - **homologous** - crossover where some of the genetic positioning is being preserved.
         - **one-point crossover**